-Initially, the event was opened by Mr. Vassilis Giannakopoulos, SciFY’s marketing director, who presented SciFY’s free and open-source assistive technology platform, Talk and Play, for people with disabilities.
+Mr. Vassilis Giannakopoulos, SciFY’s marketing director, opened the event and presented SciFY’s free and open-source assistive technology platform, Talk and Play, for people with disabilities.
 This original system has been developed with the exclusive donation of the Stavros Niarchos Foundation.
 It enables our fellow human beings who have both mobility and speech difficulties to communicate, listen to music, watch movies, and play games that strengthen their skills, thereby hastening their rehabilitation.
+See his presentation here.

 Then, Dr. Konstantinos Tsakalozos took the floor.
-After discussing the origins of big data, he emphasized the reasons why someone would work with big data.
-As a business grows, the data it uses increases, and it becomes easy to accumulate a large amount of data.
+After discussing the origins of Big Data, he emphasized the reasons why someone would work with it.
+As a business grows, the data it uses increases, making it easier to accumulate large amounts of it.
 Conventional processing methods, however, do not apply to this type and size of data.
-Thus, businesses must leverage big data technology to efficiently process their ever-increasing data, generating insights that lead to improved operations.
+Thus, businesses must leverage Big Data technology to efficiently process their ever-increasing data, generating insights that lead to improved operations.

 There are solutions (Big Data Software) that are often complex.
 They require staff training and are not particularly user-friendly.
 As Mr. Tsakalozos told us, essentially, what they need is a reduction in their operating costs, along with the modeling and implementation of the necessary solutions.

 Canonical’s Juju platform was introduced.
-The said platform is an ecosystem that provides the ability to set up infrastructures, including big data management systems, easily.
-In Juju, you can implement applications (charms) in any language (Puppet, Ansible, Bash, Python, Java), use applications implemented by others through a rich collection, and collaborate with other providers through the community.
+The said platform is an ecosystem that provides the ability to set up infrastructures, including Big Data management systems easily.
+In Juju, you can implement applications (charms) in any programming language (Puppet, Ansible, Bash, Python, Java), use applications implemented by others through a rich collection, and collaborate with other providers through the community.
+See his presentation here.

 Sources: